-Sometimes a woman and her caregiver don’t know the baby is breech until this point.
-Rarely does a baby flip breech this late in pregnancy either.
-It may be the bio-physical ultrasound exam that discovers the baby is breech.
+Sometimes a woman and her caregiver don’t know the baby is breech until this point or until labor.
+Rarely does a baby flip to breech this late in pregnancy but they can.
+Parents and providers may learn that baby is breech during a routine bio-physical ultrasound exam during this time or later in pregnancy.

-An external cephalic version may yet be tried, depending on the fluid level and the flexibility of the uterus, the baby’s head position and location, a uterine septum, where the placenta is, etc. and can even still be successful.
+An external cephalic version may yet be successful, depending on the fluid level and the flexibility of the uterus, the baby’s head position and location, a uterine septum, where the placenta is, etc.

-Though many breeches are born about 37-39 weeks gestation, some will happily go to 41 or even 42 weeks.
-For a head down baby, 41 weeks and 1 day is a common time for labor to begin on its own.
-It certainly can be for a breech, too.
+Though many breeches are born about 37-39 weeks gestation, some will happily go to 41 or 42 weeks.
+For a head down baby, 41 weeks and 1 to 3 days is a common time for labor to begin on its own.
+SStarting labor at this gestation can certainly be normal for a healthy breechling, too.

-If the mother has a tendency to be somewhat overweight, lower energy, or has known low thyroid, a longer pregnancy may be more likely, based on my observations.
-But well-nourished and peppy women can also go to a full pregnancy length.
-This gives a couple more weeks for the baby to mature.
+If the pregnant person has a tendency to be somewhat overweight or lower energy, which can indicate low thyroid function, a longer pregnancy may be more likely.
+This tendency deserves looking after.
+Well-nourished and peppy women may also go a full pregnancy length, of course.

-Going into labor and then having a planned cesarean is recommend by Dr. Michel Odent, a breech expert from France.
+Going into labor and then having a planned cesarean is recommend by Dr. Michel Odent in his book, Cesarean.
 Going into labor spontaneously is safer for the breech vaginal birth, as well.
 Women who are trying to flip their baby often find it necessary to slow down the efforts and come to terms with a breech birth.

 Postdates (after your due date) with a breech